cycle/docs/advanced/transaction.md

 ```

 ## Cascade persisting
-By default, Transaction will create command chain to store all entity relations unless the opposite is specified in relation schema.
+By default, Transaction will create a command chain to store all entity relations unless the opposite is specified in relation schema.
 If you would like to store only entity content without it's relations use persist option `MODE_ENTITY_ONLY`:

 ```php